-I’ve been working online full-time for the past 12 years.
+I’ve been working online full-time since 2009.
 Learning to diversify your web presence is critical for building and maintaining an audience.
 When one pillar goes down, have several others to lean into.
 It’s like the old ‘eggs in a basket’ analogy.
 Have many.
 Social media is just one egg.

 Here’s where I’m at online, beyond social media.

 WebWritingAdvice.com is my home base.
 You can learn about my writing services, project availability, who I work with and pick up some writing tips via the blog.
 There’s also a Contact page with my email and social media handles.